MorganMureithi/A-study-of-Cholera-cases-in-KISUMU/README.md

 2.What was the most common method of transmission

-3.What influnced the outbreak of the vrius,i.e a look into the sanitation methods of confirmed cases.
+3.What influenced the outbreak of the vrius,i.e a look into the sanitation methods of confirmed cases.

-The data for analysis was secondary data produceraly shared by Kisumu County Dpertment of Health of patients who ehibite cholera-like sysmptoms for investigations.
+The data for analysis was secondary data procedurelly shared by Kisumu County Dpertment of Health of patients who ehibite cholera-like sysmptoms for investigations.
 (Sesitive infromation was removed,inorder to protect patients identities)

 The data was inspected,carefully and needfuly cleaned in Excel and afterwards imported into Python for further inspection and analysis.